kblise/NKcell_mIHC_paper/README.md

-# Natural Killer cells occupy unique spatial neighborhoods in human HER2- and HER2+ breast cancers
+# Natural killer cells occupy unique spatial neighborhoods in human HER2- and HER2+ breast cancers

-This repository contains all code necessary to reproduce the spatial analysis results and figures of the manuscript "Natural Killer cells occupy unique spatial neighborhoods in human HER2- and HER2+ breast cancers."
+This repository contains all code necessary to reproduce the spatial analysis results and figures of the publication "Natural killer cells occupy unique spatial neighborhoods in human HER2- and HER2+ breast cancers," which can be found here: [https://doi.org/10.1186/s13058-025-01964-4](https://doi.org/10.1186/s13058-025-01964-4).
 All data, including the output of the multiplex immunohistochemistry computational imaging processing workflow for each tissue region and metadata for each region, are available on Zenodo: [DOI: 10.5281/zenodo.10632694](https://doi.org/10.5281/zenodo.10632694).

 # Steps to Create Figures